fleetdm/fleet/handbook/engineering/README.md

 ### Eng Together

-This meeting is to disseminate engineering-wide announcements, to promote cohesion across groups within the engineering team, and to connect with engineers (and the "engineering-curious") in other departments.
+This meeting is to disseminate engineering-wide announcements, promote cohesion across groups within the engineering team, and connect with engineers (and the "engineering-curious") in other departments.
 Held weekly for one hour.

 #### Participants

 Everyone at the company is welcome to attend.
-Subject matter is focused on engineering.
+The subject matter is focused on engineering.

 #### Sample agenda